 master the subject matter in high school, at a community college and/or at a four-year institution.

 Upon completion of these steps, a staff member of the Academic Success Center will review the documentation and consult with the student, the student's academic dean, the chair of the department responsible for the requirement and other professionals, as needed.
 A recommendation for approval or denial of a request for substitution will be forwarded by a staff member of the Academic Success Center to the student's dean, who will make the final decision.

 A student requesting a course substitution must submit all necessary documentation no later than the end of their sophomore year in order to allow sufficient time to review the material and update documentation, if necessary.
 Thus, if a student plans to request a course substitution, it is in their best interest to do so upon enrollment at the university to ensure adequate time to complete the petition process.
 A transfer student must submit all documentation by the completion of their first semester of enrollment.

 Accommodations and adjustments are not retroactive.
 That is, the student is eligible for disability support services based upon the date that they return the completed accommodations forms to the Academic Success Center, or the date that an academic adjustment is approved.

-If a student's request for a substitution is denied, they may appeal the decision in writing within seven business days to the Council of Deans, Academic Affairs, unit 8358.
-The student will be notified in a timely manner when the Council completes its review of the appeal.
+If a student's request for a substitution is denied, they may appeal the decision in writing within seven (7) business days to the ADA/504 Coordinator.

 Stetson University is committed to providing equal access to educational opportunities for all students.
 In order for the Academic Success Center to provide the most appropriate accommodations, we require detailed documentation for each student registering with our office.